Grand Canyon Tours: Your Ultimate Summer Adventure

 Some species grow tufts of fur on their ears to keep out the cold.
 Perhaps the most famous wildlife in the Grand Canyon is the endangered California condor.
 The largest bird native to America, the California condor has a wingspan of up to 9.5 feet and weighs up to 23 pounds.
 These birds are scavengers and are often mistaken for turkeys in flight.
 You can tell the difference between these birds by how they fly.
 While turkey vultures appear to be wobbly in flight, condors have a much smoother wing pattern.

 Appearing to be on the same land as the sea albatross, the condor can travel many miles a day and rarely sleeps two nights in a row in the same place unless there is a nest.
-A condor breeding pair can only lay one egg in two years, so the story of the condor, who was recovered from the brink of extinction through a captive breeding program and then released into the wild, is a remarkable conservation success.
+A condor breeding pair lays only one egg every two years, making the recovery of the condor from near extinction through captive breeding and subsequent release into the wild a remarkable conservation success story.
 It’s a story.

 Another distinctive wildlife native to Arizona is the javelina, also known as the collared peccary.
-Although they have many common names and look like pigs, javelinas belong to a different family than pigs and are known for their strict diet, which sometimes includes cacti.
-Grand Canyon National Park is home to hundreds of species, many of which are rarely seen by visitors.
+Although many people call them by various common names and they resemble pigs, javelinas actually belong to a different family and maintain a strict diet that sometimes includes cacti.
+Grand Canyon National Park hosts hundreds of species, but visitors rarely spot many of them.

 The park is inhabited by bighorn sheep, but they are often invisible as they have blended into the rocks.
 Mountain lions, coyotes, bobcats, and gray foxes also live in this habitat, but all but coyotes are generally shy and avoid humans.
 Snow leaves more footprints than dirt, which is beneficial for those looking for wildlife.
 Many of these species are less active due to the cold weather in the grand canyon, but patient visitors can still catch a glimpse of them and it’s well worth the wait.